jasylwong/CV/README.md

 #### Excellent communicator, presenter and mentor ####
 - Provided training to colleagues on exposure management via presentations at Brit Insurance
-- Taught English to business professionals and classes of schoolchildren
+- Taught English to business professionals and classes of schoolchildren, and received an ‘Exceptional performance’ award for my service
-- Selected to be the mentor for an intern during my time at Mercer
+- Selected to be the mentor for incoming employees/students at both Makers and Mercer

 #### Self reliant individual and significantly contributory team member ####
-- As the Treasurer of the University Big Band Society, single handedly raised enough funding for the society to attend the NCBF festival in Glasgow, where we received a Platinum award.
+- As the Treasurer of the [University Big Band Society](http://thebigband.co.uk/), single handedly raised enough funding for the society to attend the [NCBF festival](https://www.ncbf.info/) in Glasgow, where we received a Platinum award.
 - As the swimming captain, led the school swimming team to a number of victories at local galas

 #### Fast learner, effective time keeping skills, and experienced project management ####
-- Had to balance both full time work and self study efficiently to qualify as an actuary a year quicker than the industry average
+- Had to balance both full time work and self study efficiently to qualify as an actuary a year quicker than the [industry average](https://www.theactuary.com/archive/old-articles/part-6/a-long-road-3F/)
 - Responsible for coordinating all the presenters, collating documents, and ensuring required actions are communicated and completed for Brit's Risk Oversight Committee, which is attended by the company's Non-Executive Directors

 #### Highly analytical thinker and innovative problem solver ####
 - Provided high level monthly summary of the company's investment portfolio to Brit's Chief Risk Officer, based on own technical analysis and interpretation of the company's assets and current economic environment.
 - As the Librarian of the University Big Band Society, introduced a new folder system which significantly reduced the time needed to organise and locate music sheets
-- This was combined with implementing the conversion of all music to electronic format, materially reducing printing costs and distribution times
+- This was combined with implementing the conversion of hard copy sheet music to electronic format, materially reducing printing costs and distribution times

 ## Education ##

-#### Makers Academy (January 2020 to Present)
+#### Makers Academy (January to April 2020)

 An example of the skills I have developed during my time at Makers:
-- OOP, TDD, MVC, DDD
-- Agile/XP
+- Object Oriented Programming, Test Driven Development, Model View Controller design patterns
 - Languages: Ruby, JavaScript, SQL
 - Testing frameworks: RSpec, Jasmine
 - Other frameworks/libraries: Rails, Sinatra, jQuery